 Whether they really feel like a victim or just play the victim to tweak social interactions to their benefit isn’t always clear.

 If you’ve ever been in a relationship with someone with narcissistic personality disorder, you may have noticed that they lack both self-awareness and self-reflection.

-In general, people with NPD have a difficult time being aware of their behaviors and how these affect others.
+In general, people with this disorder have a difficult time being aware of their behaviors and how these affect others.
 They might not be able to “see it” even when you point it out to them.